Mythrendel/Button-Symbols/README.md

 ## Future Plans

+* In Sketch 47 beta they have announced support for a new feature called Libraries which is basically referencing other Sketch files with symbols in them.
+Pondering how to potentially leverage this functionality in this plugin.
+Ideas welcome, just post an issue report as a feature request.
 * Handling of events/Actions: Currently I was unable to get the TextChanged and many other events (Actions) to trigger my code.
 Only a couple of the ones I tried worked so until that is patched you will need to run the plugin manually.
 As far as I can tell, once that works in Sketch I will be able to update this plugin to automatically respond as you change values.
 (I and others have contacted Bohemian about ths issue; see links below.)
 * [Use the issue reports page to request features](https://github.com/mwhite05/Button-Symbols/issues).
 No promises that I will add them, but feel free to ask.